-When you have a serious illness or a life changing event it is stressful on so many levels.
+When you have a serious illness or a life-changing event it is stressful on so many levels.
 Until you have experienced it yourself you have no idea of the trauma it can cause.
 It’s not just the physical self that is affected; your emotional health feels the massive impact too.
 These can manifest as fear, anxiety, lack of confidence and changes to sleep patterns to mention just a few.
-Then there is the affect on family and friends, the changes to your life style, driving, the workplace and running the home.
+Then there is the effect on family and friends, the changes to your lifestyle, driving, the workplace and running the home.
 It can be such an overwhelming experience.

 Luckily the NHS is fabulous; they fix the physical and primary symptoms.
 We have available cardiologists, oncologists, pharmacists, physiotherapists, rehabilitation programmes and counselling.
 But not everyone takes up these opportunities.
 I recently surveyed 80 people that had experienced a cardiac event 30% said they had not attended cardio rehabilitation.
 72% expressed that they didn’t get all of the support they felt they needed and would see a therapist that offered a range of complementary therapies.